bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : A type representing a date and time using the Gregorian calendar.
 The datetime format MUST conform to RFC 3339 {{RFC3339}}.

-int
-: A type representing signed or unsigned integer numbers.
-This information model does not define a precision nor does it make a distinction between signed and unsigned number ranges.

 ip-address
 : A type representing an IP address.
 This type supports both IPv4 and IPv6 addresses.